 - Free Google Docs sheets shared at the production hall;

-- Simple, independent production management software (planning and calculating production and check-in/check-out times): getprodio.com (Read more: simple production management software).
+- Simple, independent production management software (planning and calculating production and clock-in/clock-out times): getprodio.com (Read more: simple production management software).

 Suggested solutions Small company (10-25 people):

-- Simple, independent production management software (planning and calculating production and check-in/check-out times): Prodio. pl – optimal package + RFID reader (Read more: simple production management software).
+- Simple, independent production management software (planning and calculating production and clock-in/clock-out times): getprodio.com – optimal package + RFID reader (Read more: simple production management software).

 Suggested solutions Average size company (25-50 people):